 The spousal sponsorship program allows a Canadian citizen or permanent resident to sponsor their spouse, conjugal partner, or common-law partner for permanent residency.

 There are two types of spousal sponsorship:

-Inland Spousal Sponsorship: the couple is already living together in Canada and the non-resident partner has a valid temporary status in Canada (as a worker, student, or visitor)
+Inland Spousal Sponsorship: the couple is already living together in Canada and the non-resident partner has valid temporary status in Canada (as a worker, student, or visitor).

 Calver and Associates is a leading provider of Canadian Immigration services in Durham Region.
 We serve clients in Oshawa, Whitby, Ajax, and beyond.
 Our Registered Canadian Immigration Consultant has over 10 years of experience in Canadian Immigration law and over four years of experience serving those in the Oshawa area.

 We can provide assistance with applications for both temporary and permanent residency in Canada.
 We handle applications for study permits, permanent residency, family class sponsorship, visitor visas, work permits, and Canadian citizenship.
 We also handle criminal inadmissibility cases by developing remedies for refusal.